Skycoder42/QtIFW-Advanced-Setup/README.md

 # QtIFW-Advanced-Setup
 Create "Qt Installer Framework" installers from your project via qmake

+**Important:** With Version 2.0.0 the api has completly changed.
+Now the `make install` step is used to prepare all files, so that deployment/installer generation operate on the installed files.
+Read the documentation carefully to pick up how to change your pro files!
+(The old code is still existant as the `old` branch or as qpm packages before version 2.0.0)

 ## Features
 - Easily creation of installers via qmake
 - Windows: Automatic inclusion of msvc libs as installation (if required)